dimitriskokoretsis/qPCR.CFX.process/README.md

 ### Process real-time qPCR results

 To process the imported results, load the `qpcr.CFX.process` package and feed the primary data to the `qPCR_analysis_wrap` function.
+This will perform the whole processing in one go.
 Set the arguments `refgene` to the name of your reference gene and `control` to the name of your control condition.

 ``` r
 # Load the qpcr.CFX.process package